tfeuerbach/track-titan-downloader/README.md

 # TrackTitan Setup Downloader

-A GUI application to download the latest "Active" HYMO setups for the week off of TrackTitan.io.
+A GUI application to download the latest "Active" HYMO setups for the week off of TrackTitan.io all at once.
+The Track Titan desktop application only downloads setups for a given car as you join a race with one.
+This is generally a non-issue for 90% of users but I like to get 100% of what I pay for when I'm subscribing to a service.
+For that reason, I created this so that I didn't need to manually download every setup or join a session for every car in that season/week.

 ## Installation & Usage